UnbendableStraw/homepod-restore/README.md

 p.0. you need a usb connection to your homepod. the port on the pod is under the rubber base. remove the base by wedging your fingers between the base and mesh, pry it straight off. no heat necessary. it will stick back on with no issues.

 p.0.0. while you can solder directly to the debug port on the pod, it's not recommended. the pads are fragile.
-You can [make your own adapter](https://github.com/UnbendableStraw/homepwn-simple) (based on [tihmstar's design](https://github.com/tihmstar/homepwn)) you only need the four usb 2.0 wires for restoring. for troubleshooting hardware issues, you will need UART.
-I am also selling premade adapters [here!](https://nicsfix.com/shop)
+You can [make your own adapter](https://github.com/UnbendableStraw/homepwn-simple) (based on [tihmstar's design](https://github.com/tihmstar/homepwn)) you only need the four usb 2.0 wires for restoring.
+You can buy premade adapters [here!](https://nicsfix.com/shop)

-p.0.0.0. avoid removing / disturbing dongle while the pod is powered. the pads are close together with voltage next to data lines and you risk shorting and damaging something if mistakes are made. it's best to disconnect power from pod first, then unplug dongle usb, then remove dongle from pod
+p.0.0.0. do not disturb your dongle, homepod, or any part of the USB cable during restore. the pads are close together with voltage next to data lines and you risk shorting and damaging something if mistakes are made. when unplugging things, it's best to disconnect power from pod first, then unplug dongle usb, then remove dongle from pod

-p.1. tested on apple silicon, may work on intel / linux with additional tweaks
+p.1. this guide was tested on Apple Silicon with MacOS.
+It _should_ work on Intel / Windows / Linux, but do not ask me for help, ask in the [discord server](https://discord.gg/track44).
+Feel free to contribute steps to getting other platforms working and submit a pull request.

-p.2. your homepod should show as Recovery Mode on a connected computer when powered on oriented normally.
-If it never connects in Recovery Mode, or it only gives DFU mode, it's likely a hw issue, but you can still attempt to restore. this is just for reference, you will actually restore in DFU mode upside down.
+p.2.
+A currently signed .ipsw file.
+You can download 17.6 here: https://nicsfix.com/ipsw/17.6.ipsw

 p.3.
 Homebrew <https://brew.sh/>

-p.3.0. after you install homebrew for the first time in your terminal, you will see "Next Steps, Run these two commands..."
-Run those two commands!!
+p.3.0.
+On some Macs, **after you install homebrew for the first time in your terminal, you will see "Next Steps, Run these two commands..."
+Run those two commands!!**

 p.4.
+Run these, all at once or one at a time does not matter.
 ```
 brew tap d235j/ios-restore-tools
 brew install --HEAD libimobiledevice-glue